 Because the program is federal, it operates in Florida the same way it operates in other states.
 The same eligibility requirements and the same enrollment deadlines apply in Florida.

-To enroll in Medicare you must be one of the following:
+To enroll in Medicare you must meet one of the following criteria:

 - at least 65 years old

 - have a disability for which you’ve been receiving Social Security benefits for at least 24 months